-She is a fellow of four divisions of the American Psychological Association (General, Experimental, Developmental, and Psychology of Women), of the American Psychological Society, of the Cognitive Science Society, and of the American Association for the Advancement of Science, and has been a Visiting Professor at the University of Pennsylvania, Princeton, and the Wissenschaftskolleg in Berlin and the University of Otago.
-She is a member of the American Academy of A rts and Sciences and the Society of Experimental Psychologists.
+She is a fellow of four divisions of the American Psychological Association (General, Experimental, Developmental, and Psychology of Women), of the Association for Psychological Science, and of the American Association for the Advancement of Science, and has been a Visiting Professor at the University of Pennsylvania, Princeton, the Wissenschaftskolleg in Berlin and the University of Otago.
+She is a member of the American Academy of Arts and Sciences and the Society of Experimental Psychologists.
 She served as the PI of the Spatial Intelligence and Learning Center (SILC) from 2006-2018, headquartered at Temple and involving Northwestern, the University of Chicago and the University of Pennsylvania as primary partners.

-- Canada, K., Ngo, C.T., Newcombe, N.S., Geng, F., & Riggins, T. (2018).
-It’s all in the details: Relations between young children’s developing pattern separation abilities and hippocampal subfield volumes.
-Cerebral Cortex.
+- Canada, K., Ngo, C.T., Newcombe, N.S., Geng, F., & Riggins, T. (2019).
+It’s all in the details: Relations between young children’s developing pattern separation abilities and hippocampal subfieldvolumes.
+Cerebral Cortex, 29, 3427-3433.

 - Ngo, C.T., Newcombe, N.S. & Olson, I.R.
 (2019).
 Gain-loss framing enhances mnemonic discrimination in preschoolers.
 Child Development, 90, 1569-1778.

 - Ngo, C.T., Lin, Y., Newcombe, N.S. & Olson, I.R.
 (2019).
 Building up and wearing down episodic memory: Mnemonic discrimination and relational binding.
 Journal of Experimental Psychology: General, 148, 1463-1479.